-The Tennessee College of Applied Technology Shelbyville provides the opportunity for students to increase their knowledge by providing programs through faculty who, in the opinion of TCAT Shelbyville, are trained and qualified for teaching at the post-secondary level.
+The Tennessee College of Applied Technology - Shelbyville provides the opportunity for students to increase their knowledge by providing programs through faculty who, in the opinion of Tennessee College of Applied Technology - Shelbyville, are trained and qualified for teaching at the post-secondary level.
 However, the acquisition of the knowledge by any student is contingent upon the student's desire to learn and his/her application of appropriate study techniques to any course program.
-As a result, TCAT Shelbyville does not warrant or represent that any student who completes a course or program of study will necessarily acquire any specific knowledge or skills or will be able to successfully pass or complete a specific examination for any course, degree or license.
+As a result, Tennessee College of Applied Technology - Shelbyville does not warrant or represent that any student who completes a course orprogram of study will necessarily acquire any specific knowledge or skills or will be able to successfully pass or complete a specific examination for any course, degree or license.